cheblin/AdHoc-protocol/README.md

 As `DSL` AdHoc protocol use java language constructions, in fact protocol description file, is a plain java file.
 So just create **JAVA** project in your favorite IDE and add reference to [AdHoc protocol annotations](https://github.com/cheblin/AdHoc-protocol/tree/master/src/org/unirail/AdHoc)
-Create java file in your company `namespace` and import annotations with **import org.unirail.AdHoc.\*;**.
+Create java file in your company namespace and import annotations with **import org.unirail.AdHoc.\*;**.

+Regarding naming in your protocol specification.
+You cannot use names which start/end with `_` underscore.
+Using programming keywords of any programming language that AdHoc protocol generator support are prohibited.
+**AdHocAgent** is checking used in protocol specification names before upload to server generator.

-In the java file, only one top-level class can be `public` and it name should be the same as file name.
-In AdHoc protocol this class name is the protocol project name, and the body not used should be empty.
+In the java file, only **one** top-level class can be `public` and it name should be the same as file name.
+In AdHoc protocol treat this name as the protocol project name.

+# Network topology

+Most, similar AdHoc protocol, solutions are a concern only on information that nodes exchange.
+AdHoc protocol specification requires to describe full network topology: nodes, channels and packs.

+**None public** file top-level `class` denoted the host/node/device/unit that participate in information exchange.

 ```java
 package org.company.some_namespace;// You project namespace.
 Required!